Expand description

 - Abstractions for asynchronous programming.hex

-- Encoding and decoding hexidecimal strings.itertools
+- Encoding and decoding hexadecimal strings.itertools

 - Additional methods for iterators.jiff